socialnotes/mirror/README.md

 [![Circle CI](https://circleci.com/gh/socialnotes/mirror.svg?style=shield&circle-token=8972ac38d5a7371716a5a44393986d3b27564223)](https://circleci.com/gh/socialnotes/mirror)
 # Mirror
-This is the software that runs [socialnotes.eu](https://socialnotes.eu/) software.
+This is the software that runs [socialnotes.eu](https://socialnotes.eu/) .

 This program aims to improve the university life experience, providing a simple an intuitive website, dedicated to the students, to share notes and teaching materials.
-It want to be the reference _loco_ for every kind of students, being looking for old exams files, or willing to share their knowledge via notes or helping.
+It want to be the reference _loco_ for every kind of students, being looking for old exams files, or willing to share their knowledge via notes or just helping.

 Even tough a forum is not integrated, the discussion is currently taken on FB groups.